 Dango is my go-to Japanese comfort food

 Rice flour is the main ingredient.
 It is rolled into little balls, put on a skewer, and covered with a sweet soy sauce glaze or red bean paste.
 There are many regional variations, of course.
-For example, Yamaga City in Kumamoto Prefecture puts chestnut in theirs.
+For example, Yamaga City in Kumamoto Prefecture uses chestnuts.

-Many people usually have Dango with a cup of green tea.
-I don’t bother with the tea, as I like to eat them when out walking.
-That can be a problem as Japan lacks rubbish bins to dispose of rubbish.
-A minor issue, but annoying all the same!
+Many people usually have dango with a cup of green tea.
+I like to eat them when walking so I don’t bother with the tea.
+That can be a problem as Japan lacks rubbish bins.
+That’s a minor issue, but annoying all the same!

 This is apparent at Mount Takao, where a couple of shops specialize in them.
-They make giant-sized Dango, but there isn’t a rubbish bin in sight.
-I hate having to carry the sticky skewers home in my bag.
+They make delicious giant-sized dango.
+But not one rubbish bin will be in sight.
+Carrying the sticky skewers home in a bag is a pain.

 To avoid that, I also have them at home with coffee.
 Are Japanese foodies screaming, “Coffee?”
 They go well together.
 Yes, it’s true.
 There’s nothing wrong with it.
 It’s good to be unconventional at times.